astronautas/astronautas.github.io/_posts/2024-12-28-async-io-is-not-enough.md

 Under the hood, Go uses preemptive scheduling, where the event loop spends a maximum amount of time on each goroutine before switching to another, making it effectively [non-blocking](https://stackoverflow.com/questions/73915144/why-is-go-considered-partially-preemptive).
 In contrast, Python's `async-io` is cooperative, meaning we return the control back to the event loop, while itself it goes to execute (potentially) another async function.
 Both implementations achieve non-blocking I/O.

-Again, Go is a bit faster, since it's a compiled language, but that's negligible.
+Again, Go is a bit faster, since it's a compiled language.<sup>1</sup>

 ## 3. What if it is not just I/O, but I/O + CPU?